 We are on the northern side of the main A40, near Llangadog and about halfway between the delightful towns of Llandovery and Llandeilo which lie six miles to the east and six mile to the west respectively.
 If you are travelling through Llandovery, please ignore the sign for Llangadog and take the sign for Llandeilo instead – you will find this a far easier route.

 Information for SAT NAV USERS (SA19 9NG) – If you are travelling from the South please do not take the left turn at the large stone into Abermarlais Park, Storage Solutions and Auction Services.
 We are the next left and have a sign at our entrance – Abermarlais Caravan and Touring Park.
+Please note we have a strict max 10MPH speed limit once you enter the site.

 The local area is a pure delight for nature lovers and those with an interest in outdoor pursuits.
 The scenery, smells and sounds are rich with flora, fauna and wildlife and there are plenty of adventures and activities to enjoy.
 The village of Llangadog is situated in the heart of the Towy Valley, with a friendly and welcoming population of approximately 1000 people.
 Perfectly placed at the eastern edge of the Brecon Beacons National Park, Llangadog is surrounded by beautiful rolling hills and pasture with stunning views towards the Black Mountain.
 The beautiful countryside surrounding the village and its nearness to the Brecon Beacons makes it one of the most loved destinations for tourists in Wales.
 The village offers plenty of local services, restaurants, pubs, shops and facilities.